RedBearAK/toshy/README.md

 Update for Wayland+GNOME:

 > [!NOTE]
 > I've decided to have values of 12/18 in the config by default, since even on bare metal installs there are often strange problems if there isn't a small delay.
-This is especially true on Wayland+GNOME, where the keymapper must rely on talking to a GNOME Shell extension to get the window info.
+This is especially true on some Wayland environments, where the keymapper must rely on talking to a shell extension to get the window info.
 I don't think this is quite as fast as using `Xlib` in X11/Xorg sessions, so many shortcuts are quite flaky without a bit of throttle delay.

-> [!IMPORTANT]
+> [!CAUTION]
 > A lengthy delay will of course cause macros to come out quite a bit more slowly as the delay gets longer.
 So really long macros will be potentially impractical inside a virtual machine, for instance.
 This is why the values are clamped to a maximum of 150 ms each.
 The keyboard will be unresponsive while a long macro is coming out.
 Currently there is no way to interrupt the macro in progress.
 Not a big deal when the delay is 1 ms per character, but a problem if the total delay between characters is 150 ms or more.

 ### Macros Acting Weird/Failing/Unreliable